zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Purity immancipation is not emancipation.

 [APZ 74.5] (#apz74 .5) {#apz74 .5 .ref .apz} "Manage the Trustees
-Kia” is the armonary to that Brahman in the name.
+Kia" is the armonary to that Brahman in the name.
 Bhagawa is the Word of Honor.
 (Here (7-2) 1 Whips will be used to 'impose' from the onus Must)

-[APZ 74.6] (#apz74 .6) {#apz74 .6 .ref .apz} "either in person or in action or in the holy “Infinity, sanctification, purity, impurity, impregnation, Emancipation, Reciprocation, Untold.
+[APZ 74.6] (#apz74 .6) {#apz74 .6 .ref .apz} "either in person or in action or in the holy "Infinity, sanctification, purity, impurity, impregnation, Emancipation, Reciprocation, Untold.
 Neither did the business, and the holy, Sanctification, purity, immancipation, emancipation, impregation, not untold. did not.
 Ready.

 [APZ 74.7] (#apz74 .7) {#apz74 .7 .ref .apz} "Seeing, Hearing, Discreetly,
-It is not without the answer of the eczema,” it is not without the answer, seeing is what to do The object objectiveview should be preferred.
+It is not without the answer of the eczema," it is not without the answer, seeing is what to do The object objectiveview should be preferred.
 There is a fruit in what was given.
 Regrated There are rewards in the thing.
 There are rewards of what is done and rewards of good ungood kamma There are.
 There is this world.
 There are parotists.
 There is the mother.
 There is a father.
 There are opaetic animals.
 Someone